Juan Ortiz has created 4 new TOS Retro Art Prints, which are available now.

 “A Taste of Armageddon”

-Our favorite of the four this month is “A Taste of Armageddon.”
-It’s so vivid and stark, and we love the bold color for the show’s title and phaser beam.
+Our favourite of the four this month is “A Taste of Armageddon.”
+It’s so vivid and stark, and we love the bold colour for the show’s title and phaser beam.
 Plus, you use photographs.
 Take us through crafting this one. – Star Trek.com

 “Spectre of the Gun”

 Do you remember the instant you decided to use guns as part of the Enterprise for “Spectre”?
 How much of an a-ha moment was that? – Star Trek.com